 There’s no question that we all enjoy a good deal.
-More often than not, Amazon is the best place to find a great deal.
-Now that you know Amazon is the go-to place for online shopping, how will you know when prices drop?
+More often than not, Amazon is the best place to find a great deal along with fast shipping.
+It’s no secret that Amazon is the go-to place for online shopping this Christmas, but knowing when prices drop on products you want is an entirely different matter.
 The good news is there are plenty of ways to track price drops and be in the know to find the best price.

 If you’re a frequent Amazon shopper, CamelCamelCamel.com is a must-know site.
 While it isn’t much to look at, it’s a fantastic resource.
 The primary function of the site is to track price history for nearly any product.

 You’re covered with email notifications that arrive almost immediately.
-Add in a browser extension for both FireFox and Chrome, and this might be your new favorite resource for Amazon shopping in the future.
+Add in a browser extension for both FireFox and Chrome, and this may be your new favorite resource for Amazon shopping in the future.

 Similar to other price-tracking sites, Keepa has carved out its own little niche.
 Tracking prices is as easy as it gets.
 Load Keepa.com in your browser of choice.
-Now open Amazon.com in a separate tab and find a product you’re interested in.
-Copy the page URL, and then paste it right into Keepa’s search box.
-Within seconds you’ll find a detailed price history.
+Open Amazon.com in a separate tab and find a product you’re interested in.
+Copy the page URL, then paste it into Keepa’s search box.
+Within seconds, you’ll find a detailed price history.
 There is a ton of info at your fingertips, including third-party pricing, used pricing and sales rank.

-Like the aforementioned sites, Honey is another robust tool for tracking Amazon prices.
+Like the sites mentioned above, Honey is another robust tool for tracking Amazon prices.
 Available as a browser add-on only, there’s support for Chrome and Firefox.
 Once you’ve installed the extension, a new button appears in the menu bar.
-Now, look for “Add to Droplist.”
-After a product is added to this list, you’ll receive email notifications if the price drops more than 5 percent.
+Look for “Add to Droplist.”
+After a product is added to this list, you’ll receive email notifications if the price drops more than five percent.
 Additionally, you can choose to watch a product for 30, 60, or 90 days.
-Similarly, Honey adds a price history tool that shows historical pricing up to 120 days prior.
+Similarly, Honey adds a price-history tool that shows historical pricing up to 120 days prior.

 What really separates Honey from the competition is coupons.
 The company prides itself on searching the Web for coupons or promotional codes.
-Another attractive feature of Honey is its ability to instantly apply coupons to any product if available.
+Another Honey’s attractive features is its ability to instantly apply coupons to any product if available.

 If you’re more of an app person, rest assured there are plenty of ways to keep tabs on Amazon pricing.
-The most popular is Price Alert for Amazon.
-Both Android and iOS users can download from their respective App Stores. and setup is as easy as it gets.
+The most popular app for iPhone and iPad users is Price Alert for Amazon.
+Downloadable right from the app store, setup is as easy as it gets.

 No matter which method or website you choose, tracking Amazon pricing has never been easier.
 The small amount of time it takes to copy and paste a URL or download an app is likely to save you hundreds of dollars a year.
-Who can say no to that?
-Sound off in the comments with your favorite Amazon price-tracking tool.
+If you are not a fan of Amazon, do check out these Amazon alternatives where you can find great deals, too.